Ngopimas/mac-the-dev/README.md

-# Sonic the Developer
+# Mac the Developer

-A browser-based endless runner game that reimagines the classic Sonic gameplay within a software development theme.
+A browser-based endless runner game that reimagines the classic Mac gameplay within a software development theme.
 Players control a developer character racing against deadlines while collecting coffee cups for speed boosts and avoiding bugs and technical obstacles.

 ## Play the Game